 - violent sexual acts are normal and appealing

-- the point of sex is to satisfy men
+- the point of sex is to satisfy people with sexual or other kinds of power, often men

 - loving relationships aren’t important

 - aggressive behaviour towards women is normal and OK.